-Marketing automation can be a time-saving, effective software tool – but only if your team is using it to it’s full potential.
+Marketing automation (MA) can be a time-saving, effective software tool – but only if your team is using it to its full potential.
 There are many misconceptions and myths about marketing automation that inhibit a team’s ability to fulfill objectives and hinder marketing’s ability to more successfully align with sales.

 Myth #1: Marketing Automation Fixes your Marketing Problem

-The key here though, is that for a team without proven processes and content already developed, automating a bad process will not magically make their content more effective or compelling.
-Automation basically allows your team to now send out crappy, irrelevant content faster and to more people.
+The key here though, is that for a team without proven processes and content already developed, automating a bad process will not magically make the content more effective or compelling.
+Automation now basically allows your team to now send out crappy, irrelevant content faster and to more people.

 Myth #2: Marketing Automation Is Only For Email

-But marketing automation can be, and is, a lot more than that.
-You can build scenarios that respond to a prospect’s behavior (visit on a website page, click in an email, etc.), which allow you to personalize email communications, the way your content shows on the website, or where they are directed after a form submission.
+But marketing automation can be, and is, a lot more!
+You can build scenarios that respond to a prospect’s behavior (visit on a website page, click in an email, etc.), which allow you to personalize email communications, the way your content shows on the website or where prospects are directed after a form submission.

 Myth #3: Marketing Automation Is a “Set It and Forget It” Mentality

 Campaigns of any nature need to be reviewed and updated from time to time.
 They must be in line with your business strategy and be measured and optimized to get the best performance.
 Even your evergreen nurture campaigns must be reviewed and updated in order to maximize their performance.

 Myth #4: Marketing Automation Is Lazy

 Quality marketing automation takes work, and it’s well worth your effort in the end.
-It’s easy to assume marketing automation is “easy” since you can auto-schedule out your content for the future, but quality automation isn’t finished once you send it.
+It’s easy to assume marketing automation is “easy” since you can auto-schedule your content for the future, but quality automation isn’t finished once you send it.

-Myth #5: Marketing Automation Is Spam
+Myth #5: Marketing Automation Is SPAM

-High volume marketing is easy to do, but that is not what makes using MA spam.
+High-volume marketing is easy to do, but that is not what makes using this SPAM.
 SPAM is SPAM because of its irrelevancy, not because it showed up without warning in your inbox.
 You can ensure that your campaigns are relevant to your audience by getting to know your customers on a more intimate level.
 Instead of sending emails that you hope will connect, you can then send emails that you know will resonate with specific people/customers.